 Figure 2: Normalized handgun homicide data in Canada and the US

 Figure 3: Normalized firearm homicide data in Canada and the US

+For the last two charts , please use the data from the tables that deal in percentages,,,it’ll be easier to read and you’ll find a surprising comparison in one case.
+It also gives as at least two relative frequency bar charts to work with.

 Figure 4: Normalized total Canadian homicide data and firearm homicides